-The California Emergency Management Agency is the agency that coordinates state response to major disasters in support of local governments throughout California.
-Cal-EMA assures that California is ready to respond to and recover from hazards of all types, ranging from natural (landslide, earthquake, fire, flood, volcano, tsunami) to man-made (terrorism, industrial accidents, chemical spills, pandemics).
+The California Governor’s Office of Emergency Services is the agency that coordinates state response to major disasters in support of local governments throughout California.
+Cal-OES assures that California is ready to respond to and recover from hazards of all types, ranging from natural (landslide, earthquake, fire, flood, volcano, tsunami) to man-made (terrorism, industrial accidents, chemical spills, pandemics).
 They also help communities become prepared, respond to and recover from emergencies.

 The California Earthquake Authority is a publicly managed, largely privately funded organization that provides catastrophic residential earthquake insurance and encourages Californians to reduce their risk of earthquake loss.